yojoots/libbitcoin-system-wiki/Labor-and-Leisure.md

 A real employer and employee each obtain a [market](Glossary#market) rate of [interest](Glossary#interest).
 The employee's interest rate is expressed in his wage rate.
 The employer's interest rate is the [price](Glossary#price) obtained for the work product over the time of its production.
 The employer's production expense is the consumption of his borrowed capital, [reserved](Reservation-Principle) over that time, just as for the employee.
 The amount by which interest exceeds depreciation is the [increase in wealth](Depreciation-Principle) to both parties.

-The employee trades leisure for labor to the extent that he values the amount of interest above the value he attributes to leisure.
-Leisure preference is a restatement of [time preference](Time-Preference-Fallacy), where the value of one's own time is the economic good being traded.
+The employee trades leisure time for labor time to the extent that he values the amount of interest above the value he attributes to leisure time.
+Leisure preference is a restatement of [time preference](Time-Preference-Fallacy), where the value of one's own body is the economic good being traded.